piragenth-ltfb/linuxtutorialforbeginners/_posts/2022-08-20-How-to-Create-Jekyll-Local-Development-Server-in-Docker.md

 ```bash
 nano docker-compose.yaml
 ```
-this will open a CLI based test editor and add this yaml file
+this will open a CLI based text editor. add this file

 ```yaml
 version: '3'